AugurProject/augur/docs/ui-dev-easy-start.md

 # Augur | UI dev super easy Configuration

 This is for UI developers already familiar with the different components but only want to work with the UI.
-This guide relys on two docker images, one for populated ethereum node and the other is augur-node dev.
-Augur-node dev docker image is built manually so it might get out of date, ping dev channel in Augur #dev channel.
+This guide relys on two docker images, populated ethereum node and augur-node dev.
+Augur-node dev docker image is built every time master branch is updated, for questions ping us in Augur #dev channel.

 ## Requirements